nathancarter/mocg/docs/pov-break-f-resources.md

     presenting, try to show it full-screen, for the best audience experience.

+!!! warning
     I require that this email arrive **one hour (or more) before the final exam period,** so that I am able to put all presentation files onto the classroom podium PC before the final exam period begins.
 (It wastes too much time if every single team inserts a pen drive and drags a presentation onto the podium PC before presenting.
 If I ensure that all presentations are in one folder on the desktop ready to go, everything goes more smoothly and is less boring for the audience.)

 I also construct a YouTube playlist containing all final projects and email it to the class after the presentations, so that everyone can rewatch them